-In addition to DUT Rule G17, a Semester I student who fails three or more modules with a final result of less than 40% in each of the failed modules is not permitted to reregister in this programme.
+In addition to DUT Rule G17, a Semester I student who fails three or more modules with a final result of less than 40%, is not permitted to reregister in this programme.
 Deregistration from any modules is according to the provision of DUT Rule G6.